 - If you’ve changed or added a new phone number or fax line.

-Accuracy of Your Business Information Across The Web
+The accuracy of Your Business Information Across The Web

 Accuracy is critical and keeping this information up to date on the major internet directories can take some research, patience and time that many business owners just don’t have in today’s fast-paced world of commerce.